michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0041.md

 - n: an electrical device that sends or receives radio or television signals
 - n: a pass to a receiver downfield from the passer
 ### Family
-aerial: aerialist, aerially, aerials+;aerialist: aerialists
+- aerial: aerialist, aerially, aerials+
+- aerialist: aerialists
 ### Examples
 - Art Duncan transferred to the Royal Flying Corps, where he was twice decorated for conspicuous aerial gallantry.
 - Their showdown pits the Tigers’ mostly aerial attack against a Buckeyes offense that dominates with a punishing ground game and the run-pass option.